pingcap/tidb-operator/docs/backup-restore.md

 ### Scheduled full backup

-Scheduled full backup is created along side the TiDB cluster, and it runs periodically like the crontab job.
+Scheduled full backup is created alongside the TiDB cluster, and it runs periodically like the crontab job.

 To configure a scheduled full backup, modify the `scheduledBackup` section in the `charts/tidb-cluster/values.yaml` file of the TiDB cluster: